-Except as stated in 7.15, the doctoral degree rules presented in 7.14 and elsewhere apply to students pursuing the DMA degree, with exceptions to this rule listed below.
+The doctoral degree rules presented in this document apply to students pursuing the DMA degree, with exceptions to this rule listed below.

 DMA Document.
 After admission to candidacy and in place of a dissertation, the DMA student must demonstrate competence by presenting recitals (in performance) or original works (in composition) and by writing a scholarly document.
 The student is responsible for ensuring that the information contained within the scholarly document is original, complete and does not include material that could be deemed as academic misconduct.